algofoogle/raybox-zero/doc/EWSPEC.md

 ## TODO

 *   Include questions for Matt e.g. those planned for the group call (**note to self**: in Journal 0166).

+## Questions

+*   Can our designs *simply share* digital *inputs* such that they don't need a mux? i.e. my design needs up to 3 digital inputs, and so does Ellen's, so can those drive both of our designs simultaneously, especially since our designs are otherwise independent?